-And there’s a kid and who keeps showing them card tricks.
+And there’s a kid and who keeps showing them a card trick.
+The Elsinore Vanish.
 What’s that all about?

 Chess is a rational person.
 She approaches complicated puzzles with small logical steps.
 But this time logic doesn’t seem to be helping.
 To find this murderer, she needs to discover a new pathway to the truth.
 She needs to gain some understanding of the people around her.

-And she is going to have to look deep into the mysteries of The Elsinore Vanish.
+And she has to look deep into the mysteries of The Elsinore Vanish.